Caspar David Friedrich, Degenerated

 33 paintings, acrylic on canvas, 2019-2021, 120 x 80 cm

-No painter in history represents the German Romanticism of the nineteenth century more than Caspar David Friedrich (1774-1840), one of the artists most celebrated by the Nazi regime.
-His tempestuous paintings most often display contemplative figures or ruins, silhouetted against immense and dramatic landscapes, expressing in the most allegorical manner the essence of the European soul.
+No painter represents 19th-century German Romanticism more than Caspar David Friedrich (1774-1840), who was also one of the artists most celebrated by the Nazi regime.
+His paintings often portray contemplative figures set against immense and dramatic landscapes, expressing the essence of the European soul in a highly allegorical manner.

-Eighty years after the opening of the infamous Nazi exhibition ‘Degenerate Art’ in Munich, in which modern and abstract art works were displayed as a warning sign to the decline and degeneration of the sublime practice of art – while Caspar David Friedrich’s work was used to represent the opposite, noble and divine form of art – the series ‘Caspar David Friedrich, Degenerated’ is a vindictive realisation of the Nazi leadership’s worst aesthetic nightmares.
+This series consists of 33 canvases, each of which is based on and dedicated to one of Friedrich’s most well-known works.
+More than 80 years after the opening of the infamous Nazi exhibition, titled ‘Degenerate Art,’ in Munich – where modern and abstract artworks were displayed as a warning of the decline and degeneration of art while Friedrich’s work was used to represent a noble and divine form of art – the series ‘Caspar David Friedrich, Degenerated’ acts as a vindictive manifestation of the Nazi leadership’s worst aesthetic nightmares.

 ← works